We’re a charity improving children’s literacy

 Good for everyone

-We target communities where the Australian Early Development Census shows over 20% of children struggle with literacy.
+We target communities where the the Australian Early Development Census shows that over 20% of children struggle with literacy.

-These communities may be lower socio-economic or have a higher Aboriginal and refugee population.
+These communities may rank poorly on socio-economic indices, or have higher Aboriginal or refugee populations.

-We know the best way to encourage early literacy is through community leadership and involvement.
-That’s why the backbone of movement revolves around empowering local groups to lead and develop activities that work for their area.
+We know that the best way to encourage early literacy is through community leadership and involvement.
+Because of this, the movement revolves around empowering local groups to lead and develop activities that work for their own areas.

 Community groups and partnerships

-We share our knowledge and techniques to support literacy from birth with our local champions and through them to their communities.
+We share our knowledge and techniques to support literacy from birth with our local champions, who pass them on to their communities in locally tailored ways.

 Flexible Collaborative Approach

-PTTR works when it is led by local communities for their own community, building on their cultures and strengths.
+PTTR works when it is led by and for local communities, building on their own cultures and strengths.

 Access to Resources